jstewmc/rtf/README.md

 // set the rtf source
 $source = '{foo {\b bar\b0}}';

-// create a lexer
+// create the lexer
 $lexer = Lexer();

 // lex the source into tokens
 $tokens = $lexer->lex($source);

-// loop through the tokens and echo them to the screen foreach ($tokens as $token) {
+// loop through the tokens and echo them to the screen for this example
+// in the real world, you would pass them to a parser
+//
+foreach ($tokens as $token) {
 	if ($token instanceof Token\Group\Open) {
 		echo "{";